shubinternet/manager/README.md

 My job *is not*:

-- Telling you how to do things, unless you ask.
+- Telling you how to do things, unless you ask or I think you're headed really off track and it's not worth the learning experience.
 - Pushing you to meet a corporate bottom line; if we did it right, that should fall out of the points above.
 - Making anyone's job harder unless the alternative is to make it harder-er.

 ### What Do I Value?

-- people
+- people, especially my team
 - diversity
 - collaboration
-- growth
+- personal growth
 - leaving the tech ecosystem better than I found it
 - honesty
 - trust, including telling me when too much is asked of you
 - kindness
 - efficiency
-- 'good' being good enough
+- 'good' being good enough (you can't just do one thing forever until it's perfect)
-- 'good enough' never being good enough
+- 'good enough' never being good enough (always reflect on the process and look for ways to improve it and make it more relevant)
 - metrics, except when I don't
 - being on time (it's okay if you're not if you let me know)